vapor-ware/synse-docs/docs/sdk/tutorial.md

       id: 1
 ```

-Above, we device the "memory" device which uses the "virtual-memory" handler.
+Above, we define the "memory" device which uses the "virtual-memory" handler.
 There is one
-instance, which we two things:
+instance, which defines two fields in this example:

-- **info**: A human readable string that helps us identify the device
+- **info**: A human readable string which helps us identify the device.
 - **data**: Data associated with the device.
 Generally this would give the plugin
   info on how to connect to the device, such as the port number, address, etc. Since this
   example plugin is so simple, there is no need for that -- the memory usage is just for
   the system the plugin is running on.
 We still need to specify something for the data
-  because of Synse [deterministic device IDs](concepts.md#deterministic-device-ids).
+  because of Synse's [deterministic device IDs](concepts/concepts.md#deterministic-device-ids).
 Providing
-  unique data here allows us to generate a unique deterministic ID hash for the device.
+  unique data here allows Synse to generate a unique deterministic ID hash for the device.

 ## 4. Define reading outputs

-The SDK provides some built-in [outputs](concepts.md#outputs), but as per the [planning](#1-planning)
+The SDK provides some built-in [outputs](concepts/outputs.md), but as per the [planning](#1-planning)
-section, this plugin will require some custom outputs:
+section, this plugin will require some custom outputs for

 - total memory
 - free memory